Sparronator9999/YAMDCC/README.md

 ## Download

+Beta builds are available from [GitHub releases](https://github.com/Sparronator9999/YAMDCC/releases).

 Development builds are available through [GitHub Actions](https://github.com/Sparronator9999/YAMDCC/actions).

-Alternatively, if you don't have a GitHub account, you can download the latest build from [nightly.link](https://nightly.link/Sparronator9999/YAMDCC/workflows/build/main?preview).
+If you don't have a GitHub account, you can also download the latest development build from [nightly.link](https://nightly.link/Sparronator9999/YAMDCC/workflows/build/main?preview).

-(You probably want the `Release` build, unless you're debugging issues with the program)
+You're probably looking for the `Release` build, unless you're debugging issues with the program.

 Alternatively, you can [build the program yourself](#build).